 Contact(s): Kelly Kearns, 608-267-5066

-Garlic mustard (Alliaria petiolata) can alter the composition of forests.
-Once introduced, it spreads and can dominate the forest floor, displacing native wildflowers, tree seedlings, and the wildlife that depend on them.
-Even mature trees can be impacted as chemicals produced by garlic mustard kills the beneficial fungi that tree roots need to absorb nutrients, Kearns says.
+Garlic mustard can significantly alter the composition of entire forests.
+When this species enters a woodland, it quickly spreads and can dominate the forest floor.
+Garlic mustard often displaces native wildflowers and ferns and many tree seedlings, and the wildlife that depend on them.
+It can even have an impact on mature trees as chemicals produced by the garlic mustard kill the beneficial mycorrhizal fungi that tree roots need to absorb nutrients.